XScreenSaver

 screensavers for Unix, macOS, iOS and Android operating systems.
-It was created by Jamie Zawinski in 1992 and is still maintained by him, with new releases coming out several times a year.
+It was created by Jamie Zawinski in 1992, with new releases coming out several times a year.

 Platforms

 The free software and open-source Unix-like operating systems running the X Window System (such as Linux and FreeBSD) use XScreenSaver almost exclusively.
 On those systems, there are several packages: one for the screen-saving and locking framework, and two or more for the display modes, divided somewhat arbitrarily.

 On Macintosh systems, XScreenSaver works with the built-in macOS screen saver.

 On iOS systems, XScreenSaver is a stand-alone app that can run any of the hacks full-screen.

 On Android systems, the XScreenSaver display modes work either as normal screen savers (which Android sometimes refers to as "Daydreams") or as live wallpapers.